technosoftware-gmbh/opcua-solution-net/README.md

  * Some evaluations may also show a splash screen at startup

 ### Support for the SDK under Evaluation License

 Support for the SDK under the Evaluation License is available via https://github.com/technosoftware-gmbh/opcua-solution-net/issues.

-## Available Solutions
+## Available Solution

 ### Binary Edition

-If you purchased a Binary Edition of one of the following solutions
+If you purchased a Binary Edition of one of the following products

  * [OPC UA Client .NET](https://technosoftware.com/product/opc-ua-client-net/)
  * [OPC UA Server .NET](https://technosoftware.com/product/opc-ua-server-net/)